ENEE467/Getting_Started/source/Lab7.rst

    Split button for the VSCode terminal

-In the new terminal, run the executable which moves the robotic arm.
-This is where you'll be writing your program for this exercise.
+In the new terminal, start the ``draw_shape`` node, which moves the robotic arm.

 .. code-block:: bash

   ros2 run lab7 draw_shape --ros-args -p use_sim_time:=true

-This program runs an examples function by default which:
+This node demonstrates a few example motions with the robotic arm by default, which:

-- Orients the arm into a position to draw a shape in the vertical plane using a joint-space goal.
+- Orients the arm into position to draw a shape in the vertical plane using a joint-space goal.

-- Draws a triangle in the vertical plane using a list of waypoints for the end-effector to follow in Cartesian space.
+- Draws a triangle in the vertical plane by following a list of waypoints for the end-effector in Cartesian space.

-- Adjusts the end-effector to point upwards using a Cartesian space goal.
+- Adjusts the end-effector to point upwards using a Cartesian-space goal.

-- Returns back to initial position by specifying a pre-defined, named position (``up`` in this case).
+- Returns the arm to its initial position by specifying a predefined, named position (up in this case).

 Writing the code
 ^^^^^^^^^^^^^^^^

-The source file for this program is located at ``lab7/src/ur3e_move_interface.cpp`` inside the source directory of workspace.
-This is where you'll be working for this exercise.
+The source file for the ``draw_shape`` node is located at ``lab7/src/ur3e_move_interface.cpp`` within the workspace's source directory.
+This is where you will write your program for this exercise.

-Go through the code inside ``UR3eMoveInterface::examplesMoveIt`` function to understand how the motions observed in the simulation were implemented.
-Also refer :ref:`this page <Description of the examples code>` for a more detailed explanation of the code.
+Go through the code inside the ``UR3eMoveInterface::examplesMoveIt`` function to understand how the motions observed in the simulation are implemented.
+You can also refer :ref:`this page <Description of the examples code>` for more detailed explanations of any section of the code as needed.

 .. toctree::
   :maxdepth: 1